Pickled Eggs

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-• Eggs.
-Use large eggs that are about 2-3 weeks old.
+• Eggs – Use medium eggs or large eggs that are about 2-3 weeks old.
 Although you can use fresh eggs, older eggs are a bit easier to peel after boiling.
-If youโ€™re wondering if your eggs are safe to eat, you can test them by putting them in a glass of water one at a time.
-Toss out any eggs that float, as they are not safe to eat.

-• Baking soda.
-Adding baking soda to the hot water will make it easier to peel the hard-boiled eggs.
-Donโ€™t worry, you wonโ€™t be able to taste the baking soda!
+• Baking Soda – Adding baking soda to the hot water can make it easier to peel the hard-cooked eggs.
+Don’t worry, you won’t be able to taste the baking soda!

-• White vinegar.
-Distilled white vinegar wonโ€™t add much flavor to the pickled eggs, making it the perfect base for the pickling brine.
+• White Vinegar – Distilled white vinegar won’t add much flavor to the pickled eggs, making it the perfect base for the pickling brine.
 Although you can make pickled eggs with apple cider vinegar, it will add a slightly fruity flavor and will slightly darken the color.

-• Whole cloves.
-To add a warm spiced flavor to the eggs.
-Donโ€™t substitute this with ground cloves, as it will overpower the flavor and cause the pickled chicken eggs to darken in color.
+• Whole Cloves – These add the best flavor to the eggs, infusing them with warmth and a touch of spice.
+Don’t substitute this with ground cloves, as it will overpower the flavor and cause the pickled eggs to darken in color.

-• Water.
-To dilute the vinegar in the pickling brine and get it to the perfect acidity.
+• Water – To dilute the vinegar in the pickling brine and get it to the perfect acidity.

 Pink pickled eggs in a glass jar.